UXCAS/Amazon-Scrapper/README.md

 Amazon Review Data Scrapper:

+Please make sure to go to the following address: https://nodejs.org/download/

+and download and install nodejs for your particular machine configuration before trying out the actuall tool.

 To use this tool you would need the following this before starting the tools:

 	1) ASIN - The amazon serial identification number - This can be found out in the URL on the review page of Amazon.